Vilar Performing Arts Center, Beaver Creek

 An adept pianist who always composed at the keyboard, Maurice Ravel was also a brilliant orchestrator who created meticulous symphonic textures.
 The keyboard and the orchestra exerted roughly equal pull on him, such that he made parallel piano and orchestral versions of nearly half his compositions.
 He wrote La valse as a symphonic score, but it was premiered in the two-piano version he prepared almost simultaneously, with Ravel and Alfredo Casella unveiling it at a 1920 concert of Arnold Schoenberg’s Society for Private Musical Performances in Vienna seven weeks before the orchestral original was premiered in Paris.
 He also made an arrangement for solo piano at about the same time.
 As early as 1906, Ravel started thinking about creating a musical tribute to Johann Strauss II, intending to title it Wien (Vienna).
 After World War I came and went, the gaiety of the Viennese ballroom could no longer be presented without knowing comment, and the piece turned into a sort of danse macabre with a sinister, fatalistic ending.

-Bravo!
-Vail Chamber Music Series concerts at held at Donovan Pavilion, located at 1600 S Frontage Rd W, Vail, CO 81657.
+For 2021, the Bravo!
+Vail Chamber Music Series concerts at held at Vilar Performing Arts Center, located at 68 Avondale Ln, Beaver Creek, CO 81620

 What time do performances begin?